mAndrushchenko/everlabs-stylelint-config/README.md

 ## Customisation

 You can extend [``.stylelintrc.yml``](.stylelintrc.yml) file by adding other rules.
 For example your project has SCSS files that should not be linted.
-You can add this files to the list;
+You can add this files to the list:

 ```yaml
 ignoreFiles: [